code-pushup/cli/packages/nx-plugin/src/plugin/README.md

 # @code-pushup/nx-plugin

-The Nx Plugin for CodePushup, an open source code quality and conformance tool.
+The Nx Plugin for [Code PushUp](https://github.com/code-pushup/cli#readme), an open source code quality and conformance tool.

 Why should you use this plugin?